-Baby’s been kicking since before she was even born, but it’s probably not clear yet whether those early kicks were a sign that she was born to run, or just that she felt ready to take on the outside world.
-Baby may be a whirl of untapped energy, but toddlers her age generally aren’t ready to take on sports in any kind of organized way.
+Baby’s been kicking since before they were even born, but it’s probably not clear yet whether those early kicks were a sign that they were born to run, or just that they felt ready to take on the outside world.
+Baby may be a whirl of untapped energy, but toddlers their age generally aren’t ready to take on sports in any kind of organized way.

-For one thing, toddlers aren’t generally known for being team players, but for another, Baby is also still developing the basic, early skills that she will need in pretty much any sport that could catch her interest as she grows.
+For one thing, toddlers aren’t generally known for being team players, but for another, Baby is also still developing the basic, early skills that they will need in pretty much any sport that could catch their interest as they grow.

 Even once toddlers and young children start to run, it won’t look exactly like how adults look when they run.
 Young children just don’t get much height when they’re running, and this can lead to a jerky, odd-looking gait, but it’s nothing to worry about, it’s just the way young bodies are better adapted to move.

-Baby will never be able to dunk a basketball unless she learns to jump, right?
+Baby will never be able to dunk a basketball unless they learn to jump, right?
 Other athletic activities that involve jumping include long jump, pole vaulting, gymnastics of various kinds, and jumping for joy when your team wins.
-In order for Baby to get the chance for each of these unmissable childhood activities, she first has to develop the ability to jump with both feet off the ground at once, which usually doesn’t happen until she is somewhere between 2 and 3 years old.
+In order for Baby to get the chance for each of these unmissable childhood activities, they first have to develop the ability to jump with both feet off the ground at once, which usually doesn’t happen until they are somewhere between 2 and 3 years old.

 Throwing and kicking a ball